tpolecat/doobie-tsql/README.md

 Compile-time checked SQL literals with fancy inferred types.
 For **doobie**.

-This is a **prototype** the works with 0.2.3 but I would like it to be included as an add-on for 0.3, and subsume the existing high-level API in doobie 0.4.
+This is a **prototype** that I would like it to be included as an add-on for 0.3, and subsume the existing high-level API in 0.4.

 The high points: